top of page

 • Does your child mix up similar words such as top/pot?

-• Does your child skip or substitute words when reading aloud, or read a word correctly once on a page and miss the same word later on the page?
+• Does your child skip or substitute words when reading aloud, or read a word correctly in one place on a page but miss the same word elsewhere on the page?

 • Does your child add or omit letters when reading or writing?